 For example, hitting someone would be assault and battery.
-The victim does not need to sustain injury, as long as there is physical contact.
+But the victim does not need to sustain an injury, as long as there is physical contact (no matter how slight).

 Bodily injury is any burn, fracture, bruise, internal injury, any injury that results from repeated harm to the victim, or any physical condition that endangers a victim's health or welfare.

 Serious or substantial bodily injury creates a substantial risk of death, causes permanent disfigurement, or results in protracted loss or impairment of any part of the body.
 Breaking someone's arm or causing injuries that leave permanent scars or require surgery may fall under these definitions of harm.